By William Cohen-Kiraly, © February 2017

 Mr. Agate was a big, powerful man who wasn’t taking kindly to being accused of murder by me.

 “You’re a real Bozo, you know that.”
 He said.

 “Compliments aren’t going to get you out of this situation,” I replied.

 Cargill read him his rights and pulled out his handcuffs and Agate looked like he was thinking about putting up a fight.

 “Allow me, “ I said and I pulled out a long balloon and started blowing it up.
-Agate watched me, more puzzled than anything until he saw me fold them into a giant pair of clown handcuffs.
+Agate watched me, more puzzled than anything else, until he saw me fold them into a giant pair of clown handcuffs.
 He started laughing at me and said, “Okay, I’ll bite.”
 And he put his hands through the balloon bracelets.